andyjy/sitehound-site/how-it-works.md

   - product dashboard
   - subscription upgrade success

-### Tracking key events

-SiteHound therefore makes it super-easy to track key events via a single configuration object that maps event names to URL patterns and/or `<body>` CSS classes, typically covering many or most required events in one easily comprehendible and maintainable location.
+SiteHound makes it super-easy to track key events via a single configuration object that maps event names to URL patterns and/or `<body>` CSS classes, typically covering many or most required events in one easily comprehendible and maintainable location.

 Here's an example: